up2b/pyup2b/README.md

 # UP2B

-A package that can upload pictures to the image bed in `Typora`.
+A package that can upload images to the image bed in the terminal.

 It supports **windows**, **linux** and **macOS** system.